Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 You can read a file from a stage using the `SnowflakeFile` class in the Snowpark `snowflake.snowpark.files` module.
 The `SnowflakeFile` class provides dynamic file access, which lets you stream files of any size.

-In this quickstart, we will use dynamic file access to load the raw excel files from your local storage.
+In this quickstart, we will use dynamic file access to load the excel files from an s3 bucket (an external stage).

 ```python
 from snowflake.snowpark.files import SnowflakeFile